appleraincoat/tp/docs/DeveloperGuide.md

 1. User requests to filter clients by providing a remark reference.
 2. Realodex filters and displays a list of all clients whose remarks match the reference input.

    Use case ends.

 **Extensions**

 * 1a.
-The input substring is empty.
+The remark input is empty.

     * 1a1.
-Realodex shows an error message.
+Realodex shows an error message indicating that the filter criteria cannot be empty.

       Use case ends.